 Unless precluded by military necessity or circumstances under which the giving of notice is otherwise impracticable or unreasonable, the Employee (or an appropriate officer of the uniformed service in which the Employee is to serve) must give as much advance written or oral notice as possible of the need for military leave.

-The University is committed to reinstating returning Employees to active status in the same or comparable position, pay grade, and salary at the end of the leave if they meet the following criteria:
+The University is committed to reinstating returning Employees to active status in the same or comparable job profile, grade profile, and compensation at the end of the leave if they meet the following criteria:

 a.
 Application for reinstatement must be submitted not later than 90 days after completion of military duty.
 The deadline for reinstatement may be extended up to two (2) years for Employees who are disabled or convalescing due to an injury incurred or aggravated as a result of military duty; and